QuantEcon/lecture-source-py/source/rst/lqramsey.rst

 The legends on the figures indicate the variables being tracked.

-Most obvious from the figure is tax smoothing in the sense that tax revenue is much less variable than government expenditure
+Most obvious from the figure is tax smoothing in the sense that tax revenue is much less variable than government expenditure.